them4ra/musearduinoLEDcontrol/README.md

 1) concentration and mellow: these are set to 0.7 and will be the threshold at which the LED lights will light up.
 Look at the Muse     documentation for more info on the two.

-2) concounter and melcounter: these values are there to allow the serial commands to come in at a nice steady pace nd not flood into the board.
-Adjust these to affect how the quickly or slowly the board responds to brain activity.
+2) concounter and melcounter: these values are there to allow the serial commands to come in at a nice steady pace and not flood into the board.
+Adjust these to adjust how quickly or slowly the board responds to brain activity.